Gilbert H Tang, MD

 About Me

-Hi, my name is Gilbert Tang and I am the Surgical Director of the Structural Heart Program at the Mount Sinai Health System and a Professor in the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.
-I have performed over 3500 cases of transcatheter aortic valve replacement (TAVR), transcatheter mitral valve repair (transcatheter edge-to-edge repair) (TEER with MitraClip), transcatheter tricuspid valve repair (TriClip), and transcatheter mitral and tricuspid valve replacement procedures with excellent outcomes, on par with some of the top programs in the country.
+Hi, my name is Gilbert Tang and I am the Surgical and Academic Director of the Structural Heart Program, System Director of Mitral and Tricuspid Structural Intervention at the Mount Sinai Health System, and a Professor and Vice Chair of Innovations in the Department of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai.
+I have performed over 4000 cases of transcatheter aortic valve replacement (TAVR), transcatheter mitral valve repair (transcatheter edge-to-edge repair) (TEER with MitraClip), transcatheter tricuspid valve repair (TriClip), and transcatheter mitral and tricuspid valve replacement procedures with excellent outcomes, on par with some of the top programs in the country.
 With our Structural Heart Team and Dr. David Adams’ mitral team at our Reference Valve Center, I work with a multidisciplinary group of cardiac surgeons, interventional cardiologists, imaging specialists, vascular surgeons and interprofessional staff to offer comprehensive, holistic care in patients with complex valve disease.
 Whether it is surgical reconstruction, transcatheter intervention or a hybrid approach, our team has the expertise and experience to deliver top-notched care to you and your family.
-Our TAVR program has recently earned the top 3-star rating in outcomes in the US ACC/STS TVT Registry, one of the few in the Tri-State area and in the country.
+Our TAVR program has recently earned the top 3-star rating in outcomes in the US ACC/STS TVT Registry for 3 consecutive years, one of the few in the Tri-State area and in the country.

 During my career, I have achieved many “first” successes in the region and United States, including transcatheter mitral and tricuspid valve replacement and tricuspid valve repair with MitraClip, all performed via the groin without open surgery.
-Prior to Mount Sinai, I was the Director of the Valve Disease Center at Westchester Medical Center, playing a pivotal role in the launch of its Transcatheter Heart Program.
+We performed the first newly FDA approved TriClip tricuspid repair procedure for primary regurgitation and second overall in the US.
+Prior to Mount Sinai, We are also one of the very first centers in the world to routinely use 3D ICE (intracardiac echo) to guide complex transcatheter tricuspid valve interventions.
+Prior to joining Mount Sinai, I was the Director of the Valve Disease Center at Westchester Medical Center, playing a pivotal role in the launch of its Transcatheter Heart Program.
 My 24/7 “concierge” model of care has been well received and recognized in the New York area.

 I look forward to the privilege of caring for you, your family and your loved ones.
 Thank you very much for the honor and the opportunity.

-You can follow me online on Twitter and LinkedIn.
+You can follow me online on Twitter and LinkedIn, and watch my invited lectures on Youtube.

 Recent News: